Mathematics Teaching

 Anderson University participates in the Teacher Education Assistance for College and Higher Education (TEACH) Grant program.
 A TEACH grant is a non-need-based grant provided to students who intend to teach, in order to help pay for their postsecondary education.

-As a condition for receiving a TEACH grant, a student must agree to teach full time for at least four years as a highly qualified teacher in a high-need field, in a school or educational service agency (ESA) serving low-income students, within eight years of completing or otherwise ceasing to be enrolled in the program of study for which the student received the grant.
+As a condition for receiving a TEACH grant, a student must agree to teach full-time for at least four years as a highly qualified teacher in a high-need field, in a school or educational service agency (ESA) serving low-income students, within eight years of completing or otherwise ceasing to be enrolled in the program of study for which the student received the grant.

-Let’s connect during your campus visit.
+Meet our mathematics teaching faculty during your campus visit.